 And because I like to be a leader, and not just follow what everyone else says, here are three things I’m supposed to like but really hate:

-Most sailors swear by Corelle.
-“Oh, they feel like real plates!,” “I just can’t bear to use plastic,” “They can’t break!”
-Well I am here to tell you that they certainly can break, and when they do they will shatter into a million teeny tiny pieces that I guarantee will continue to get lodged into the bottom of your foot for at least a month.
+Most sailors swear by Corelle for their sailboat dinnerware.
+“Oh, they feel like real plates!,” “I just can’t bear to use plastic,” “They are unbreakable boat dishes!”
+Well, I am here to tell you that they certainly can break, and when they do they will shatter into a million teeny tiny pieces that I guarantee will continue to get lodged into the bottom of your foot for at least a month.
 Just trust me.
 And you know what, I have no problem eating off of Melamine plates.
 I actually love the designs that the Threshold Target line comes out with each summer.
 They also have great serving plates and bowls which are perfect for entertaining.

-Everyone swears you need a double sink in your galley.
+Everyone swears you need a double galley sink.
 So, based purely on blog and forum recommendations from other cruisers, we got one for Chance.
 I hated it.
 Each basin is tiny and you really can’t rinse off anything sizeable.
 Chancelot has a single larger basin and I. LOVE.
 IT.
-In my opinion there is no reason to ever need that stupid tiny double sink set up.
+In my opinion, there is no reason to ever need that stupid tiny double boat galley sink set up.

 I really wanted to like the Govino wine glasses.
 They’ve gotten rave reviews from countless bloggers, but I just don’t like them.
 They are great when they are full, but as soon as you drink anything they get too light and easily get blown over with any amount of wind.
 And, any night with our sailing buddies leads to a lot of empty glasses.
 This boat needs something a little more solid.

 If you don’t like what I have to say, maybe one of these blogs have a few sailboat galley ideas you would prefer: